-We are also incredibly pleased by the overwhelming support for our proposals and the very positive individual comments we have received.
+We were also incredibly pleased by the overwhelming support for our proposals and the very positive individual comments we have received.
 Thank you.
 In particular there was near unanimous support (just one respondent who didn’t give an opinion) for Tuff Fitty to sign up to the Mental Health Charter for Sports and Recreation.

 Based on these results, on 21 February 2018 Tuff Fitty became one of the first triathlon cubs to sign up to the Mental Health Charter for Sports and Recreation.

-Responses to survey questions as at 10 February 2019
+Responses to survey questions

 Q1 More than 80% of respondents said that someone close to them had been affected by mental health.